Different cicada of Borneo

 Cicadas shed their skins on a nearby plant for the last time and emerge as adults.
 The exuviae or nymphal skins are normally left clinging to the bark of the tree.

 Some Sabah natives, particularly those from the interior, consume cicadas, especially the green varieties.
 These cicadas are typically roasted over a fire and have their hard exoskeleton removed before consumption.
 Alternatively, they may be stir-fried until they turn yellow.
-While most species are considered edible, there is an exception for the black and brown cicadas with yellow stripes.
+Some people even dig out the cicada nymph, which is said to have about 20 of them under the chimney.
 Interestingly, some refer to cicadas as the ‘Shrimps of the Land,’ suggesting they might be tasty.

 The Green Cicada, Dundubia vaginata